HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/Information_for_attendees/README.md

 # Information for attendees

+## Presentations
+Some brief notes for presenters:
+* We ecourage speakers to make **PowerPoint slides** in **16:9** aspect ratio.
+4:3 will work as well, but there will be less screen space.
+* Talks will need to be **uploaded** at the start of the day or at least in the break preceeding the session before one's own session.
+This can be done via USB or email.
+* There is a podium with **fixed microphones**, and two screens for the presenter showing presenter mode.
+Please be ready to be stationary while presenting, no lapel mics.

+## Conference venue
+The conference venue is [The Royal College of Physicians](https://www.rcpe.ac.uk) Edinburgh, ([Google maps](https://maps.app.goo.gl/73jkUjuGj2oSzkX17)).

+**WiFi** is free.
+Name: RCPE-WiFi, password: chiron1681

+**Getting there by car**: Metered on-street parking is available at the College’s Queen Street entrance and in surrounding streets at the cost of £5.60 per hour with a maximum stay of three hours between 08:30-17:30 [Parking prices and times](https://www.edinburgh.gov.uk/parking-spaces/parking-prices-times/1)
+A Qpark multi-story car park is located behind the Omni Centre.
+This is approximately a 10-minute walk from the College.
+The Gallery has clear access directly outside the main entrance, allowing for easy drop-off and collection by car or taxi.
+There are multiple taxi ranks situated within proximity to the Gallery.

+**Getting there by Train or Tram**: Waverley Train Station is the closest train station, located less than half a mile from the College.
+The nearest tram stop is located at St Andrews Square, providing frequent connections from the city centre to Edinburgh Airport in around 40 minutes.
+Trams depart frequently through the day from early morning into late evening.

 <img src="../assets/img/Information2.png" alt="Profile Picture" width="300" align="right" style="margin-left: 20px;">
 Edinburgh is a city of stunning architecture and rich culture, with a vibrant academic scene.